 HMSI doesn't expect revival in auto sector in near term

-Honda Motorcycle & Scooter India on Wednesday said it does not see any revival in the automobile sector in the near term.
+Honda Motorcycle & Scooter India has said it does not see any revival in the automobile sector in the near term.
 The automobile sector recorded its worst-ever sales decline in two decades in 2019.

-Speaking after the launch of company's third BS-VI compliant product, the 110-cc Activa 6G scooter, Hero Motorcycle & Scooter India (HMSI) Senior Vice President for Sales and Marketing Y S Guleria said he was not very hopeful of the government giving any concession to the industry on GST rates.
+Speaking after the launch of company's third BS-VI compliant product, the 110-cc Activa 6G scooter, on Wednesday, Honda Motorcycle & Scooter India (HMSI) Senior Vice President for Sales and Marketing Y S Guleria said he was not very hopeful of the government giving any concession to the industry on GST rates.
 "If it happens, definitely it will help from customer point of view," he added.

 "In near future we do not see any positive revival coming in the market, and after sometime in the long term...But for next two quarters, we are not that upbeat because there is a transition which is going to happen from April 1," Guleria said referring to the BS-VI emission norms becoming mandatory.
 There will be some time lag and that will also shift the demand, he said, adding Honda is also trying to make it more affordable to upgrade to basic technology through attractive finance scheme.